 Pope Francis has now summoned the Church – and by that I mean all the baptized – to leave our comfortable confines and to encounter and welcome the poor, the marginalized, and the neglected, and to place them at the very heart of Christ’s Church.
 Beginning today, that is my task here in the Archdiocese of Washington.
 I thank the Holy Father for that righteous challenge – more an opportunity – and I pledge my loyalty, respect, and fraternal affection to him once again.
 I proudly stand shoulder to shoulder with him as he governs and guides Jesus’ Church as a man of uncompromising faith and intractable joy.”

 Despite this momentous and joyous news, the fact remains that there are still deep wounds of racism in our Church that must be healed.
 For example, earlier this year, reactionary internet commentator Michael Voris described Archbishop Gregory using a crude and racist name.
 After an outcry, he offered a half-hearted apology, but suffered no repercussions.
 In another incident, Gloria Purvis—one of the few Black women on Catholic radio in the US—had her daily “Morning Glory” program dropped from the Guadalupe Radio Network (the largest network of EWTN-affiliated radio stations in the country) due to a supposed “spirit of contention” among the hosts in their discussions about race in the aftermath of George Floyd’s murder.
 This injustice was multiplied when, on October 5, the same radio network gave a sympathetic platform to Fr.
-Robert Altman, an outspoken and politically-charged priest who delivered what Patheos blogger Rebecca Hamilton accurately called “the most viciously racist and anti-life sermon I have ever heard by any clergy of any denomination.”
+James Altman, an outspoken and politically-charged priest who delivered what Patheos blogger Rebecca Hamilton accurately called “the most viciously racist and anti-life sermon I have ever heard by any clergy of any denomination.”
 Here’s how she described it:

 Father Altman claimed in his homily that he had done “research” on lynchings.
 He said that his “research” indicated that lynchings were caused by “homicides and rapes.”
 He taught from the pulpit that lynchings were “capital punishment,” then added “carried out by a mob, which is never good,” as a sop.